exastencil/porous/README.md

 The closest thing to this I could find was [Volt](https://github.com/voltrb/volt) or [Silica](https://github.com/youchan/silica), neither of which are active or match the overall development flow I'm looking for.

 ## Current Features

-- No bundled runtime (only code unique to your app needs to be checked in)
+- 🙅 No bundled runtime (only code unique to your app needs to be in your repository)
-- Server-side rendering (server responds with the entire page populated)
+- 🖥️ Server-side rendering (server responds with the entire page populated for SEO)
-- Serves static files (from `static` folder)
+- 🌄 Serves static files (from `static` folder)
-- Hot reloading (via HTTP polling and browser refresh)
+- 🔥 Hot reloading (via HTTP polling and browser refresh)

 ## Design